-All commercial and residential contractors must obtain a Contractors License Bond except for a small subset of handyman labor in Oregon.
+All commercial and residential contractors must obtain a Contractors License Bond in Oregon except for a small subset of handyman labor.
 The Oregon Construction Contractors Board (CCB) issues each license to only one business.

-In addition to a Surety bond, contractors must obtain General Liability insurance.
+In addition to a Surety bond, contractors must obtain General Liability insurance in Oregon.
 You will also have to purchase Workers' Compensation insurance if you have employees.

-CCIS is a licensed construction bond and insurance agency, providing Oregon contractors with all types of bonds and General Liability and Workers' Compensation insurance.
+CCIS is a licensed construction bond and insurance agency, providing Oregon contractor bonds and General Liability and Workers' Compensation insurance.

 Residential endorsements will enable contractors to work on smaller-scale projects.
 This includes single-family homes, apartment complexes, or condos with four or less levels, as well as individual units in a high-rise building.
 There are four residential endorsement classifications for contractors in Oregon.